abcsFrederick/SINCLAIR/docs/user-guide/run.md

 - contrast: contrast_manifest.csv location
 - outdir: complete path to the output dir
 - species: species to be used
+- run_cellranger: whether or not to run cellranger on dataset; IE Y, N
 - args: any additional arguments; IE --stub-run

 ## 3.3 Typical Workflow